uw-biorobotics/IKBT/README.md

  1. IKBT provides convenience features such as automatic documentation of the solution in \LaTeX and automatic code generation in Python and C++.
  1. Implementation in a modern open-source, cross-platform, programming language (Python) with minimal dependencies outside of the standard Python distribution ({\tt sympy}).

+## Current Release
+ * please use branch "ReleaseVersion" (I made a bad merge to master)

 ## Videos
  * [Introductory Video](https://youtu.be/bLTXuNZPR5k)  (6min)